solide-project/docs/blog/erc4337/entry-point/_part-1.md

 uint256 gas = verificationGasLimit - gasUsedByValidateAccountPrepayment;
 ```

 `gasUsedByValidateAccountPrepayment` calculated by the Account validation, is used to calculate the gas required to pay back the bundler.
 This is done via `_getRequiredPrefund`.
-Since the EntryPoint is executing the UserOperations, this means that EntryPoint must ensure it has enough gas to execute those UserOperations and in order for the Bundler to obtain the gas, depends on whether a Paymaster is setup or the Smart Contract Wallet provided.
+Since the EntryPoint is executing the UserOperations, this means that EntryPoint must ensure it has enough gas to execute those UserOperations and in order for the Bundler to obtain the gas, depends on whether a Paymaster is set up or the Smart Contract Wallet provided.

 ```solidity
 paymasterInfo.deposit = deposit - requiredPreFund
 ```

-After deducting the deposit as mention call the validationOp's `validatePaymasterUserOp` for paymaster of `interfaces/IPaymaster.sol` and with the  `userOp.verificationGasLimit` as gas limit and return the validation Data.
+After deducting the deposit as mentioned call the validationOp's `validatePaymasterUserOp` for paymaster of `interfaces/IPaymaster.sol` and with the  `userOp.verificationGasLimit` as gas limit and return the validation Data.

 ```solidity
 IPaymaster(paymaster).validatePaymasterUserOp{gas: gas}(op, opInfo.userOpHash, requiredPreFund) returns (bytes memory _context, uint256 _validationData)